se1exin/Cleanarr/README.md

 > Note: At this time only Plex Movie Libraries are supported.

+> **Important Note: A maximum of 50 results are shown at a time to avoid Plex timeouts**

 ## Plex Setup
 You need to check `Settings | Library | Allow media deletion` within your plex server’s settings